paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 ---

 On Monday July 29th, DigiCert [announced](https://www.digicert.com/support/certificate-revocation-incident) the need to revoke a large number of certificates due to a bug in domain validation.
 The CA/B Forum's [strict requirements](https://cabforum.org/working-groups/server/baseline-requirements/documents/) to revoke these certificates within 24 hours resulted in a pretty busy Monday and Tuesday for a lot of folks.
-For some others, the deadline was moved to Aug 3rd due to exceptional circumstances.
+For some others, the deadline was moved to August 3rd due to exceptional circumstances.
 What remained a mystery was how many sites and third parties would be affected, how many would be prepared in time and what the impact of a mass revocation might look like across the web.
 In this blog post we’ll use the [HTTP Archive](https://httparchive.org/) to explore the impact.

 **Which hostnames were affected?**